 To give the data to the people.

-It turns data into power
+It turns data into communal power in 4 ways:

 Visitors are able to see how officers are interacting with a community by viewing: